 Increase Affordable Housing Options

 For too many charities and affordable housing providers, the abundance of regulations at City Hall makes it difficult to provide options to low-income families.
-As Mayor, I will reduce the amount of regulations at City Hall for these providers and lead on partnerships between the City and affordable housing providers to create more housing options for everyone in our community.
+As Councilman, I will fight to reduce the number of regulations at City Hall for these providers and lead on the partnerships between the City, affordable housing providers, and homeless shelter to create more housing options for everyone in our community.

 Reduce Regulations and Bureaucracy